antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** use `UTF-8` for character encoding

-The 18F API Standards summarise the benefits of using this, they are echoed here for convenience:
+The 18F API Standards summarise the benefits of using this, echoed here for convenience:

 > "Expect accented characters or 'smart quotes' in API output, even if they're not expected.
 > An API should tell clients to expect UTF-8 by including a charset notation in the Content-Type header for responses.